 Reeder is a member of the Dramatists Guild, Actors Equity, NARAS, AFTRA, BMI and Sigma Alpha Iota.
-She has also completed 16 hours post graduate work in the Mythological Program with an emphasis on Depth Psychology (Joseph Campbell and Carl Jung) at the Pacific Graduate Institute, in Santa Barbara, CA.
+She is currently working on a doctorate in Mythological Studies with Depth Psychology at the Pacific Graduate Institute, Santa Barbara, CA.